Pests and Diseases

-Imagine having a bug the size of a dinner plate on your back, that bores a hole into your back.
+Imagine having a bug the size of a dinner plate on your back, which bores a hole in your flesh.
 The bug then sucks out your blood and spits back blood and possible infections from someone else into the hole on your back.
-Nasty
+Nasty.

 Keeping bees is like keeping other animals.
 You are responsible for their well-being and must be aware of how to keep them healthy.

-Also, there are many other diseases of honey bees.
-Some of these are 'notifiable', like other livestock disease.
+There are many diseases of honey bees.
+Some of these are 'notifiable', like other livestock diseases.